jurriaan/aico/CONVENTIONS.md

 - **Orthogonal Commands and Flags:** Prefer creating new, specific commands over adding flags that fundamentally change the behavior of an existing command (e.g., `aico gen` is better than `aico prompt --mode=diff`).
 Similarly, flags should be orthogonal, controlling a single, well-defined aspect of a command's behavior (e.g., `--recompute` has a single, clear purpose).
 - **Principle of Centralized Logic:** Core logic shared between multiple commands (like invoking the LLM, managing session state, or processing output) should be centralized in helper functions or dedicated modules.
 This avoids code duplication and ensures a consistent user experience across different commands (e.g., `gen` and `last` should display diffs consistently).
 - **Principle of Streaming Abstractions:** For operations that involve parsing complex, multi-part data streams (especially from LLMs), prefer creating a generator-based streaming parser.
 This pattern isolates the complex parsing logic and provides a clean, iterable interface for consumers, simplifying the command-level code.
-- **Atomic Operations:** Critical file operations, especially session writing, must be atomic to prevent data corruption.
+- **Atomic Operations:** Critical file operations, especially session writing, are atomic.
 Use a temporary file + rename pattern.
-- **Simplicity and Readability:** Keep the code as simple as possible.
+- **Simplicity and Readability:** Keep the code simple.
 Use self-explanatory identifier names over comments.
 Do not add docstrings to simple methods/functions.

 ### Modern Python and Type Safety